AutismSocialMediaAnalysis/AutismSocialMediaAnalysis.github.io/_posts/2016-7-20-Facebook-and-Autism-Public-Pages.md

 Brazil | 16
 France | 15

 It is important to note that the preceding country list is based on pages that self-identify with a non-english speaking country.
 The most common entry (1364 sites) for the country field is "NA".
-Text analysis of the fields contained in the country = 'NA' pages could result in classification of these pages to a country.
+Text analysis of the fields contained in the country = 'NA' pages using language-specific words could result in classification of these pages to a country.

 The top 5 English-language countries contained in the autism Facebook page dataset are listed below.
-Most pages do not have a country identified.
+Most pages do not have a country identified (a page is identified as english-language if the 'country' field is a english speaking country, or if the text in the 'about' or 'description' fields identify the page as english-language.

 Country | Number of Pages
 --- | ---: